 - Seek professional help.

-Start seeing the endless opportunities to become a team, and work together in order to support each other in whatever journey (sweet or sour).
+Start seeing the endless opportunities to become a team, and work together to support each other in whatever journey (sweet or sour).

 Can toxic relationships be healed?

 You can fix a toxic relationship if you’re both willing to work on it.
 It takes a lot of work, effort, and devotion from both sides.
 It takes understanding, empathy, and acknowledgment of your behavior and the other’s behavior.